hinnazeejah/hinnazeejah/README.md

 ---

-## 🎯 Featured Project: ML-Based Web Attack Classification for TANNER
+## 🎯 Featured Project 1: ML-Based Web Attack Classification for TANNER

 **What I Did:**
 Built a machine learning-powered system that replaced traditional regex-based detection methods, significantly improving both accuracy and efficiency.
 I engineered a comprehensive dataset, performed extensive preprocessing, and trained multi-label classification models—achieving a **94% accuracy** rate using a **Random Forest** classifier.